shao-do/ab-soft-test/README.md

 ```

 ## Reporting
-### After test run use Allure report generator
+###After test run use Allure report generator.
 Run one of these commands from the command line:
-1. Report will be generated into temp folder.
-Web server with results will start:
 ```shell
 mvn allure:serve
 ```
-2. Report will be generated tо {project root directory}/allure-report/index.html
+Report will be generated into temp folder.
+Web server with results will start.

+or
 ```shell
 mvn allure:report
 ```
+Report will be generated tо {project root directory}/allure-report/index.html

 ## Additional tools which need to be installed:
 ['Lombok' plugin](https://projectlombok.org/setup/intellij) needs to be installed and annotation processing needs to be enabled.
 Via Intellij IDEA (v.2021.1.1)
-####1.
-Install lombok plugin
+1. Install lombok plugin
 - Go to Preferences > Plugins
 - Search for Lombok plugin
 - Click on Install plugin
 - Save changes

-####2.
-Enable annotation processing
+2. Enable annotation processing
 - Go to Preferences > Build, Execution, Deployment > Compiler > Annotation processors
 - Enable 'Annotation processing' checkbox
 - Save changes

-####3.
-Restart Intellij IDEA
+3. Restart Intellij IDEA